 How Orcas Hunt

 Port and Starboard target the “nutrient-rich livers” of their prey.
 It’s easier for them to ambush slower moving sharks rather than chase fast-moving dolphin pods.
 Experts say focusing on livers is an “efficient” hunting method, because orcas can “use more energy eating an entire carcass than they gain in nutrition”.

 Local marine biologists speculate that the pair are part of a new “sub-group of killer whale species specializing in shark hunting”.

 The shark carcasses found had striking similarities.
 Their throats were ripped out with almost “surgical precision”.
-Scientists described a classic shark killing “modus operandi” – two orcas “grab a pectoral fin each, flip the shark over, tug to split open the throat and chest cavity, and suck out the liver”.
+Scientists described a classic shark killing “modus operandi” – the two orcas “grab a pectoral fin each, flip the shark over, tug to split open the throat and chest cavity, and then suck out the liver”.

 Killer whales locate sharks using echolocation (reflected sound).
 Applying “force to the shark’s pectoral fins ruptures the pectoral girdle and allows easy access to their liver”.
 Orcas love to feast on delicious high-fat livers that can “weigh up to 600 pounds and account for buoyancy and a third of a shark’s total body mass”.

 Coastal Ecosystem Disruption

 Scientists say “ongoing research is needed to better understand the drivers behind killer whale presence along South Africa’s coast”.
 The impact on “long‐term behavior and movement patterns of apex shark species” is unknown.

-Although I enjoyed spending time along the coast whale watching, hiking, swimming, and kayaking, I never saw Port and Starboard.
-I didn’t have enough nerve to try shark cage diving.
+Although I enjoyed spending time along the coast whale watching, hiking, swimming, and kayaking, I never saw Starboard and Port., and didn’t have enough nerve to try shark cage diving.
 South Africa was the culmination of a fourteen-month solo trip beginning in Berlin Germany in October 2018 and then through Croatia, Montenegro, Bosnia-Herzegovina, Serbia, Sicily, and Malta, before ending in South Africa.
 I’ve been back in the US since December 2019 – still absorbing the memories of my extraordinary experiences!